KIPP [Clyde Space]

 Keplerís goals are to provide a vastly improved IoT backhaul for customers on the ground, as well as real time access to satellites in the same orbit.
 In an interview with Via Satellite, Co-Founder and CTO Wen Cheng Chong said the fresh capital has given the company the means to start building out its system.

-Kepler is starting with two 3U CubeSat operating in Ku-band, with the first to be launched in late 2017.
+Kepler is starting with two 3U CubeSat operating in Ku-band and providing store and forward services, with the first to be launched in late 2017.
 The satellites ares named KIPP and CASE in honor of fictional robots from the movie 'Interstellar'.

 The constellation would then expand to an initial size of 10 to 15 satellites in a polar orbit.
 With this fleet, the company would provide low data rate communications for various user terminals to the satellite, and a very large pipe to the gateway when over ground stations.
 For a late phase, the constellation might be increased to 120 satellites.